State Animals of the USA Map Wall Art

 The Black Bear – State Animal of Alabama, Louisiana, New Mexico, West Virginia

-The American States which have chosen the Black Bear as the state animal are Alabama, Louisiana, New Mexico and West Virginia *.
+The American States which have chosen the Black Bear as their state animal are Alabama, Louisiana, New Mexico and West Virginia *.

 They are quite the athlete, with the ability to run up to 30mph and to swim adeptly in rivers and lakes.
 They are solitary by nature and as cubs, they stay with their mummy bear until their second summer.